KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Jackson Felwinter.md

 ###### Betrayal Arc
 When Tartarus returned, Jackson fought against a mind controlled Aria who had began wrecking carnage among [[Sigil]].
 When Jackson defeated Aria, she informed him that Arangol gave Azriel false experiences via a spell, making it seem like he was operating on his own free will when in reality it was subtle mind control controlling him.
 Aria and Jackson rushed to central Sigil but it was too late, as Tartarus killed Will Felwinter and obtained the last rune.
 After, Aria comforted a despaired Jackson as he cried on his knees in the rain.
 ###### Declaration of War Arc
-Jackson went to train and unlock the power of Tempus, in order to become worthy and his avatar.
+Jackson went to train and unlock the power of Bahamut, in order to become worthy and his avatar.
 This was preparation for facing a fully ascended and powerful Tartarus.
 Will Felwinter's old companions helped him with this task, and Jackson along with the 5 others led the charge vs Arangol's forces.
 Sigil launched a counter attack and clashed with Tartarus's forces.
 Tartarus did not engage, until Jackson along with Will Felwinter's old party, came to his throne room to stop him.
 The 6 vs 1 fight ensured, with both sides not letting the other breathe.
 Tartarus summoned his 3 highest ranking generals in order to make it a 4 v 6, but it was not enough as the opposing force kept pushing him back on the defensive.
 Tartarus was pushed to finally release the 7 runes full power, but due to not being worthy enough to become a god, he lost control and became an monstrosity.
 In this barbaric state he defeated and killed everyone but Jackson.
 However, their sacrifices were intentional, as Jackson was able to land the killing blow because of them making an opening, defeating Tartarus.
 ###### Panmnesia Arc